 How you pay for advice

-In the section on the FMA website called “Paying for financial advice” it says:
+On the page called “Paying for financial advice” the FMA says:

 “Generally, advisers are paid for advice in two ways: